MathieuDelcer/MathieuDelcer.github.io/_posts/2024-12-01-Linux_LFCS_study_notes.md

 `sudo firewall-cmd --add-port=12345/tcp` #First, add the rule for the active session

 `sudo firewall-cmd --add-port=12345/tcp --permanent` #Then, make the rule permanent

+### nftables

+*Nftables is providing filtering and classification of network packets/datagrams/frames.
+It aims to replace the existing iptables.*

+`nft list tables` #Lists all tables in the nftables configuration.

+`nft add table inet my_table` #Adds a new table named "my_table" in the "inet" address family.

+`nft delete table inet my_table` #Deletes the table named "my_table" from the "inet" address family.

+`nft list ruleset` #Lists all rules in the nftables ruleset.

+`nft add rule inet my_table my_chain tcp dport 80 accept` #Adds a rule to the chain "my_chain" in the "my_table" table to accept TCP traffic on port 80.

+`nft delete rule inet my_table my_chain tcp dport 80 accept` #Deletes the specified rule from the "my_chain" chain in the "my_table" table.

+`nft flush table inet my_table` #Flushes all rules from the "my_table" table in the "inet" address family.

+`nft add chain inet my_table my_chain { type filter hook input priority 0 \; }` #Adds a new chain named "my_chain" to the "my_table" table in the "inet" address family with filter type and input hook.

+`nft delete chain inet my_table my_chain` #Deletes the chain named "my_chain" from the "my_table" table in the "inet" address family.

+### iptables

+`iptables -L` #Lists all rules in the iptables configuration.

+`iptables -A INPUT -p tcp --dport 80 -j ACCEPT` #Appends a rule to accept TCP traffic on port 80 to the INPUT chain.

+`iptables -D INPUT -p tcp --dport 80 -j ACCEPT` #Deletes the specified rule from the INPUT chain that accepts TCP traffic on port 80.

+`iptables -F` #Flushes all rules from all chains.

+`iptables -N my_chain` #Creates a new chain named "my_chain".

+`iptables -X my_chain` #Deletes the chain named "my_chain".

 ## Port Redirection